drnsmith/drnsmith.github.io/content/projects/Project16/Project16.md

   </a>

-# PART 1.
+# Part 1.
 Unveiling Hidden Patterns: Feature Extraction with Pre-Trained CNNs

 Medical imaging has revolutionised diagnostics, giving clinicians unprecedented insight into disease.
 But its real power emerges when paired with ML — especially DL models capable of uncovering patterns invisible to the human eye.
 In this post, we explore how three state-of-the-art CNNs — **ResNet50**, **EfficientNetB0**, and **DenseNet201** — can be repurposed as feature extractors for breast cancer histopathology.
 Using the `BreakHis` dataset, I demonstrate how these models enable advanced clustering, statistical analysis, and deeper diagnostic insight.